-Definition of Gross Lease
+Definition of Gross Lease§

 A gross lease is a rental agreement wherein the tenant pays a fixed rental fee for occupying commercial or residential space, obligating the landlord to cover all property-related expenses.
 These expenses often include property taxes, insurance premiums, and utility costs.
 In essence, it’s like ordering a pizza with everything on it for a single price – it sounds great until you realize a full pizza doesn’t come with a salad!

-Gross Lease |
+Gross Lease | Net Lease |

-Tenant pays rent plus additional expenses |
+Tenant pays a flat rate | Tenant pays rent plus additional expenses |

-Expenses such as property taxes or maintenance are paid separately by the tenant |
+Commonly includes taxes, insurance, and utilities | Expenses such as property taxes or maintenance are paid separately by the tenant |

-Costs can vary and surprise tenants with added charges |
+Predictable costs for tenants | Costs can vary and surprise tenants with added charges |

-Used in both commercial and residential settings |
+Often used for commercial properties | Used in both commercial and residential settings |

-Examples of Gross Leases
+Examples of Gross Leases§

 -